sigmdel/xiao_esp32c6_sketches/README.md

 Flash the Zigbee_Light_Switch firmware on one XIAO ESP32C6 and the Zigbee_Light_Bulb firmware on a second XIAO ESP32C6.
 The boot button on the first board will toggle the yellow LED on/off on the second board.

 The Zigbee_Light_Bulb board will pair with a Zigbee2MQTT coordinator although it is not supported by the latter.

-It was necessary to use an external antenna to achieve the pairing, but it may not be the case in another situation.
+With the August 6, 2024 correction that enables the RF switch and properly selects an antenna, it is no longer necessary to reduce the link quality threshold in the Zigbee_Light_Bulb sketch.
+Nevertheless, the LQI_THRESHOLD macro remains in the code.

 ### Further Details:

 See [First Look at the Seeed Studio XIAO ESP32C6](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c6_intro_en.html) for some details about these programs.

 ## Change Log

+2024-08-06: Fixed RF switch enable and antenna selection for ESP32 Arduino 3.0.2 and up

 2024-08-05: Investigation of I/O ports controlling the antenna RF switch